WINUprj/CMPUT412/README.md

 	- `Dockerfile`: Dockerfile for building a container to do the task on Duckiebot.
 	- `color_detector.py`: Python file to run in container.
 Communicate with camera on a Duckiebot and process the given image (mainly averaging colors).
 	- `requirements.txt`: Usually used for building a custom Python environment in container.
 In this lab, we did not use it as all the requirements were included in a base image.
+- *Note: For `dt-sample-program`, please refer to v2 branch for updated codes.*